markwpirie/projectivy-plugin-wallpaper-overflight/README.md

 Provides Apple TV's Aerials screen savers as video wallpapers for Projectivy Launcher.
 Links source : https://docs.google.com/spreadsheets/d/1bboTohF06r-fafrImTExAPqM9m6h2m2lgJyAkQuYVJI
 But there's more to it !
-You can also customize the url to the json that lists the videos, which means you can use this plugin to provide Projectivy any video list you want (trailers, live cams...).
+You can also customize the url to the json that lists the media, which means you can use this plugin to provide Projectivy any video (or picture) list you want (trailers, live cams...).
 Feel free to share your custom lists !

 # Usage